GitHub Integration

 - Re-install the app if permissions were changed

-Toolkit shows error indicator
+Entity shows error indicator

 - Hover over the icon to see the specific error message